mzanbagh/Puppeteer-Practice/README.md

-## Puppeteer Web Scraping and speed of headless
+## Puppeteer Web Scraping and speed of headless Chrome &reg;

 Puppeteer is a Node.js library that provides a high-level API for controlling headless Chrome or Chromium over the DevTools Protocol.
 It is a powerful tool for web scraping because it allows you to scrape websites that use JavaScript, cookies, and other complex features that may not be possible to scrape with a traditional web scraper.